VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Data-Import/02-building-custom-importer.md

-﻿# Building Custom Data Importer
+﻿# Build Custom Data Importer

 Follow the intructions below to build your own data importer of a specific type.
 They describe importing product images from a CSV file.